General Electric: End Of The World As We Know It Arrives

 Conglomerate structure

-General Electric’s Achilles heel for the past few years has been the Global Goliath's diversified business segments.
-Every quarter one business segment or another has issues with either cash flow or profits.
-The latest culprit has been the oil and gas segment.
+General Electric’s Achilles' heel for the past few years has been the global Goliath's diversified business segments.
+Every quarter, one business segment or another has issues with either cash flow or profits.
+The latest culprit has been the oil & gas segment.

 Tax loss selling